 Levels of ADH in our liver and stomach have been reported to effectively detoxify about one drink each hour.
 When people drink more than one alcoholic drink per hour, alcohol cannot be metabolized efficiently.

 There is no foolproof way to avoid or prevent a hangover, other than to avoid alcohol altogether.
-Taking Recoverthol in your first drink may help with the symptomatic relief of a hangover by replenishing the cofactors lost during alcohol consumption.
+Taking Recoverthol in your first drink may help to reduce the symptoms of occasional hangover.

 There are also other things you can do to avoid the development of hangover symptoms the next day, including: